highlyavailable/go-template/README.md

 ## Overview

-A Go application template with a structured layout and Docker support.
-Use the `Makefile` to build and run the application efficiently.
+A Go application template with a structured layout and Docker support. `Makefile` is included for easy build and run commands.

 ## Getting Started